 In 1932 he joined the Anglo Persian Oil Company (BP) as a research chemist.
 He transferred to Iran in 1935 where he worked first as a chemist at the Abadan Refinery, and later as a technical services manager in Tehran before he returned to the UK at the outbreak of war.
 Whilst in Iran he played polo.

-After the war, following a short return to Iran, he became the personnel manager of the Kuwait Oil Company in London, In 1955 he was appointed general manager of Iranian Oil Services and later its chairman.
+After the war, following a short return to Iran, he became the personnel manager of the Kuwait Oil Company in London.
+In 1955 he was appointed general manager of Iranian Oil Services and later its chairman.
 He retired in 1970.
 Outside work he helped Hungarian refugees after the 1956 uprising, and looked after the finances of a youth club in Poplar, London.

-During his time in Persia from 1935 to the outbreak of war he flew during leave with the RAF in neighbouring Iraq.
+During his time in Persia, from 1935 to the outbreak of war, he flew during leave with the RAF in neighbouring Iraq.

 In March 1942 he was assigned to do staff work at 81 Group, which undertook night fighter training.
-Later in July he was made CO of the Fighter Interception Unit at Ford, Sussex.
+Later, in July, he was made CO of the Fighter Interception Unit at Ford, Sussex.
 This unit was charged with improving the effectiveness of airborne interception radar.

-In November 1943 he joined Bomber Command to become 2nd in command, with the rank of Air Commodore, of the newly formed 100 Group that was to develop Radio Counter Measures and night fighter support for bombers.
+In November 1943 Roderick joined Bomber Command to become second in command, with the rank of Air Commodore, of the newly formed 100 Group that was to develop Radio Counter Measures and night fighter support for bombers.
 During his time with 100 Group he managed to fly on operational missions.
 He shot down two more enemy aircraft and was awarded the DSO.
 At the end of the war he was awarded the CBE.

 Cover of Darkness is an account of his involvement in wartime night fighter operations and the development of airborne radar.
 It was first published in 1953.